Capstone-Projects-2023-Spring/project-groupmeet/documentation/docs/development-plan/schedule.md

     - R1: Upon creation of a group, the user is able to enter dates in which they are free for a group meetings.
     - R2: Group members are presented with a list of available time slots in which they could meet on a certain day.
  - F5: Calendar Integration
-    - R1: A user is able to import their events from calendar services iCal, Google Calendar, and Outlook.
+    - R1: A user is able to import their events from calendar services iCal, Google Calendar, and Outlook from at least one calendar source.
     - R2: Able to combine multiple of the same kind of calendar
     - R3: The system should be able to add a calendar event to their associated calendar on the users behalf.
     - R4: The team should be presented with a group calendar in which they can create events.